-Fear of fireworks and noise anxiety
+Fear of fireworks in dogs and cats

-Symptoms of noise anxiety
+Signs of noise anxiety

 - Panting excessively